NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 The following resources are required by DLSS:

-* `eBufferTypeDLSSInputColor` (render resolution jittered color as input)
+* `eBufferTypeScalingInputColor` (render resolution jittered color as input)
-* `eBufferTypeDLSSOutputColor` (final/post-process resolution render target where the upscaled AA result is stored)
+* `eBufferTypeScalingOutputColor` (final/post-process resolution render target where the upscaled AA result is stored)

 The following resources are required by DLSS next: